Why Is BuChE Important?

 Multiple efficacy studies, using a broad spectrum of live nerve agents, demonstrate that recombinant butyrylcholinesterase (rBuChE) is a potent bio-scavenger of nerve agents and can act as both a prophylactic as well as a post-exposure therapeutic.

 The opportunity for rBuChE

-Both the U.S. Department of Defense (DoD) and the civilian Health and Human services (HHS) have requirements for a broad spectrum pre- and post-exposure prophylaxis for nerve agent exposure.
+Both the US Department of Defense (DoD) and the civilian Health and Human Services (HHS) have requirements for a broad spectrum pre- and post-exposure prophylaxis for nerve agents.
 The current DoD policy requires full force protection, so the stockpile would need to be sufficient to protect all of the branches of the military, as well as civilian first-responders.

-- Transient vectored-production of enzyme via GI cells within the GI tract
+- Transient vector-production of enzyme via gastrointestinal (GI) cells within the GI tract

 - Systemic availability of enzyme